 - The wood quality or grain straightness on the handle of the bat is what defines a good piece of wood from a bad piece of wood: it’s how wood bats are graded.

 - If you hit the ball on the handle or the end of the bat, you can break your bat the first time you ever swing it (no matter how straight the grains are).

 - Models with thicker handles are generally more durable.

 - Always hold your Delano Bat so the logo is facing up (at you), or facing down (at the ground directly away from you).
-On our maple and birch bats, we place the Delano Bats logo on the edge grain.
-For ash bats, we place the Delano Bats logo on the face grain.
-The ball should hit the face grain on maple and birch bats and the edge grain of ash bats when swung correctly.
+On our bats, we place the Delano Bats logo on the edge grain.
+The ball should hit the face grain on the bat when swung correctly.